-Request for Testimonials
+Request Testimonials From Clients

 That means, of course, you have to get testimonials from your satisfied clients.
-It will give you the much-needed boost when looking for more work, as it will tell future customers that you have what it takes to complete the job.
+It will give you a much-needed boost when looking for more work, as it will give future clients a point of reference of your capability.

 Perfect Your Copy

 Copywriting makes up a large portion of freelance jobs.
 If you don’t know what copywriting is, it’s the art and science of persuading your potential customer.
 It’s both an art form and a science.
 By this, I mean to say writing creative copy takes artistic skill.
 Every word has a purpose.
 How you put them together to persuade and convince is art.
 However, copywriting is a two-sided coin.
 On one hand, it takes artistic skill to craft copy; on the other, it takes testing copy to see which is the most effective.
 The act of testing your copy comprises the scientific portion of copywriting.